 Pushchairs are to be folded up during transport.

 If you are wanting to incorporate cycling on your visit you can bring your cycle on our trains for a fee of £2, but there is limited cycle carrying capacity on board.
 There is also a bicycle parking area at Shackerstone Station.
 There are many good cycle routes available and more information can be find via Leicestershire County Council.

-Dogs are welcome in all our stations and trains but not in The Victorian Tea Room or Souvenir shop.
-We do have an outdoor areas where you can enjoy snacks and drinks with your furry friend.
+Dogs are welcome at all our stations and trains but not in The Victorian Tea Room or Buffet Coach.